 Customer Service provides proactive and responsive customer service to the Maroondah community.
-The team is a centralised point of contact for the community to access Council services through two service centres in Croydon Library and Realm in Ringwood, as well as via telephone, email, live chat and social media.

-The function provides information and referral on Council services, acts as the customer interface for key Council services such as waste and local laws, refers and triages customer requests, and takes payment of all Council accounts and fees.
+The team is a centralised point of contact for the community to access Council service areas through two service centres, one in the Croydon Library and the other at Realm in Ringwood, either in person or via telephone, email, live chat and social media.
+The team provides information and referrals regarding Council services, acts as the customer interface for key Council services such as waste and local laws, refers and triages customer requests, and takes over the counter payment of all Council accounts and fees.

-The team also lead the development and implementation of the organisation's Customer Service Strategy and assist the organisation to maintain our high Customer Service Standards.
+The team also lead the development and implementation of the organisation's Customer Service Strategy and assist the organisation to maintain high customer service standards.